-In 1996, I’d traveled to Florence to visit my daughter who was spending a semester there.
+In 1996, I’d traveled to Florence.
 I’d been sketching since my first trip – solo – in 1972, hitchhiking and skiing.
-I hadn’t returned until 1991 after 20 years: school, making art, giving birth, and raising three kids.
-But more about 1972 and 1991 later.
+I hadn’t been back to Europe until 1991 after 20 years: school, making art, giving birth, and raising three kids.

-The thing about sketching is that no matter how many years pass, each sketch takes me back to a precise moment in time.
+The thing about drawing is that no matter how many years pass, each sketch takes me back to a precise moment in time.
 Vividly.

 I’ve been working on a draft for what might be the first story, an introduction of sorts.

 In 1996, I went to Florence on a quest.
 I needed to find out if I could be a painter.
 This was odd because I’d made my living as a painter all and an artist my life.

 At the Ufizzi, I stood in line for two hours in relentless rain as moisture seeped through seams of my Gortex jacket.
 A man finally took pity and offered to share his umbrella.
 He was Japanese, so I replied with the only Japanese word I knew, “arigatō.”
 We both laughed.